Meet the Band

 Trombone

-Dale began her musical studies on piano at the age of 6.
-She is a graduate of the Royal Conservatory of Music (A.R.C.T.), Concordia University (B.A.) and the University of Toronto (B.Ed.).
-She has devoted her life to teaching high school music in York Region.
-She has been a dedicated and proud member of the After Hours Big Band (trombone) since 2006.
-Recently retired from teaching, Dale continues her musical activities not only in this band but as trombonist/conductor of the Newmarket Citizens Band, accompanist and singer in the chamber choir Take Note and creative team member of Marquee Theatrical Productions in Aurora.
+Dale, a native of Montreal, began her musical studies on piano.
+She obtained an A.R.C.T. from the Royal Conservatory of Music, B.A. from Concordia University and B.Ed. from the University of Toronto.
+Dale has been a dedicated and proud member of the After Hours Big Band on trombone since 2006.
+Now retired from teaching, Dale continues her musical activities not only in this band: conductor of the Newmarket Citizens Band, singer/accompanist in the Take Note Vocal Ensemble and creative team member of Marquee Theatrical Productions in Aurora.

 Gord Wilkes